-The points you want to make can get lost in meandering, unrelated stuff, no matter how eloquently expressed.
+The points you want to make can get lost in meandering, unrelated stuff, no matter how eloquently they are expressed.
 Every sentence should have a clear and specific purpose and not be a generalized string of words.
-Articles that focus on specific topic-related information give readers a good and satisfying read with the bright orange carrots the title promised.
+Articles that focus on specific, topic-related information give readers a satisfying read with the bright orange carrots the title promised.

-Writers, tend to focus their work on their own facts and opinions rather recognizing the mindset of people who will actually be reading their work.
+Writers tend to focus their work on their own facts and opinions instead of recognizing the mindset of people who will be reading their work.
 Once you have figured out who will be reading your work of art, don’t make assumptions about what your readers know or don’t know.

 Any special terms or concepts that keep popping up should be explained at the beginning of the article.
 Folks won’t get too far into your eloquent your discourses if they have no idea what you are talking about.

-What irritates & turns off readers of user-generated content:
+Avoid content that irritates & turns off readers of user-generated content

-- Poor English and sentence structure: Poor English erodes the credibility of the writer.
-Long sentences in particular are boring and/or confusing.
+Poor English erodes the credibility of the writer.
+Long sentences, for example, are tedious and confusing.

-- Unreadable fonts and overdone effects: bolding a phrase here and there is fine, but blocks of bolded text or italics can turn off a reader.
-Italics are not used these days,probably because italics are hard to read.
+Bolding a phrase here and there is fine, but blocks of bolded text or italics can turn off a reader.
+Italics are not used much these days, probably because italics are hard to read.

-- CAPITALS: Some publishers ban the use of all caps, saying that only using the uppercase is the same as shouting at the reader.
-Caps are very hard to read.
+Some publishers ban the use of all caps, saying that only using the uppercase is the same as shouting at the reader.
+Caps are difficult to read.

-- Long blocks of text: Give me a break – I am a poor over-forty (way over forty) who struggles to read anything through bifocals.
+Give me a break.
+I am a poor over-fifty (way over fifty) who struggles to read anything through bifocals.
 Big blocks of text will quickly drive my mouse up to the “back’ button.

-- Overdone media or poorly laid out articles: media is meant to enhance and not distract the reader - keep it simple but attractive.
+Some publishers allow writers to add pictures, ads, or media.
+These additions are meant to enhance the content and not to distract the reader.
+They should be simple and attractive.
 Some huge pictures can be too “in your face” and interrupt the flow of an article.
-Check your article after it is published to make sure that the addition of ads has not changed your layout.
-Look for big gaps in your layout that will make the article look sloppy and amateurish.
+Check your work after it is published to make sure that the addition of ads has not changed your layout.
+If you are entering content through a publishing platform, look for gaps in your layout that may make your article look sloppy and amateurish.

-- Absolute statements: Generalizations are not true about everyone.
-There are always people are exceptions to the rules.hose people will probably be writing you to say that what you consider to be the truth does not apply to them.
+Generalizations are not accurate in every case.
+There are always people who are exceptions to the rules.
+Those people will probably be writing to you to say that what you consider to be the truth does not apply to them.